catalystneuro/neuroconv/docs/catalogue/catalogue.rst

 `Fee Lab <https://ahrenslab.org/>`_: `fee-lab-to-nwb <https://github.com/catalystneuro/fee-lab-to-nwb>`_
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The Fee lab was interested in sharing data related to several upcoming publications utilizing both optical imaging and extracellular electrophysiology.
-The work with this lab focused largely on encoding and visualization of complex heirarchical audio signals which are compared directly to temporally aligned neural activity.
+The work with this lab focused largely on encoding and visualization of complex hierarchical audio signals which are compared directly to temporally aligned neural activity.